adambard/learnxinyminutes-docs/processing.html.markdown

 /* ------------------------
  *  Datatypes & collections
  * ------------------------
  */

+/**
-// According to Processing References, Processing supports 8 primitive
+ * According to Processing References, Processing supports 8 primitive
-// datatypes as follows.
+ * datatypes as follows.
+ */

 boolean booleanValue = true;	// Boolean
 byte byteValueOfA = 23;		 	// Byte
 char charValueOfA = 'A';		// Char
 color colourValueOfWhiteM = color(255, 255, 255); // Colour (Specified using
 												  // color() method)
 color colourValueOfWhiteH = #FFFFFF; 	// Colour (Specified using hash value) int intValue = 5; 						// Integer (Number without decimals) long longValue = 2147483648L; 			// "L" is added to number to mark it as a long float floatValue = 1.12345; 			// Float (32-bit floating-point numbers) double doubleValue = 1.12345D; 			// Double (64-bit floating-point numbers)

+/**
-// NOTE!
+ * NOTE!
-// Although datatypes "long" and "double" work in the language,
+ *  Although datatypes "long" and "double" work in the language,
-// processing functions do not use these datatypes, therefore
+ *  processing functions do not use these datatypes, therefore
-// they need to be converted into "int" and "float" datatypes respectively,
+ *  they need to be converted into "int" and "float" datatypes respectively,
-// using (int) and (float) syntax before passing into a function.
+ *  using (int) and (float) syntax before passing into a function.
+ *

-// There is a whole bunch of default composite datatypes available for use in
+ *  There is a whole bunch of default composite datatypes available for use in
-// Processing.
+ *  Processing.
-// Primarily, I will brief through the most commonly used ones to save time.
+ *  Primarily, I will brief through the most commonly used ones to save time.
+ */

+/**
-// String
+ * String
-// While char datatype uses '', String datatype uses "" - double quotes.
+ * While char datatype uses '', String datatype uses "" - double quotes.
+ */
 String sampleString = "Hello, Processing!";
+/**
-// String can be constructed from an array of char datatypes as well.
+ * String can be constructed from an array of char datatypes as well.
 We will
-// discuss array very soon.
+ * discuss array very soon.
+ */
 char source = {'H', 'E', 'L', 'L', 'O'};
 String stringFromSource = new String(source); 	// HELLO
 // As in Java, strings can be concatenated using the "+" operator. print("Hello " + "World!"); 					// Hello World!

+/**
-// Array
+ * Array
-// Arrays in Processing can hold any datatypes including Objects themselves.
+ * Arrays in Processing can hold any datatypes including Objects themselves.
-// Since arrays are similar to objects, they must be created with the keyword
+ * Since arrays are similar to objects, they must be created with the keyword
-// "new".
+ * "new".
+ */
 int[] intArray = new int[5];
 int[] intArrayWithValues = {1, 2, 3}; // You can also populate with data.

+/**
-// ArrayList
+ * ArrayList
-// Functions are similar to those of array; arraylists can hold any datatypes.
+ * Functions are similar to those of array; arraylists can hold any datatypes.
-// The only difference is arraylists resize dynamically, as it is a form of
+ * The only difference is arraylists resize dynamically, as it is a form of
-// resizable-array implementation of the Java "List" interface.
+ * resizable-array implementation of the Java "List" interface.
+ */
 ArrayList<Integer> intArrayList = new ArrayList<Integer>();

+/**
-// Object
+ * Object
-// Since it is based on Java, Processing supports object-oriented programming.
+ * Since it is based on Java, Processing supports object-oriented programming.
-// That means you can basically define any datatypes of your own and manipulate
+ * That means you can basically define any datatypes of your own and manipulate
-// them to your needs.
+ * them to your needs.
-// Of course, a class has to be defined before for the object you want.
+ * Of course, a class has to be defined before for the object you want.
-// Format --> ClassName InstanceName
+ * Format --> ClassName InstanceName
+ */
-SomeRandomClass myObject // then instantiate later
+SomeRandomClass myObject; // then instantiate later
-//or
+ // or
 SomeRandomClass myObjectInstantiated = new SomeRandomClass();

+/**
-// Processing comes up with more collections (eg. - Dictionaries and Lists) by
+ * Processing comes up with more collections (eg. - Dictionaries and Lists) by
-// default, for the simplicity sake, I will leave them out of discussion here.
+ * default, for the simplicity sake, I will leave them out of discussion here.
+ */

 /* ------------
    Maths
    ------------